3/2/2021

 Dog treats are great for training your dog or rewarding them for being so adorable.
 However, it’s important to balance an appropriate amount of treats with your dog’s meals.

-The easiet way to accomplish this goal is to scale back on the number of treats you give your dog.
-Unfortunately, that can be hard to accomplish if you’re in the middle of training and need those treats to reward good behaviors.
+The easiest way to accomplish this goal is to manage the number of treats you give your dog.
+This can be hard to accomplish if you’re in the middle of training and need those treats to reward good behaviors.
 In this case, you can try breaking treats into smaller pieces.
 You can also use a smaller reward like Bil-Jac Little-Jacs Training Treats to keep the portions manageable.

-Step Four: Choose a dog food specifically made for picky dogs
+Step Four: Make it an easy transition to dog food made for picky dogs

-When you do switch your dog's food, you'll also want to make it an easy transition.
-For more info on making this transition to a new formula, check out our blog post on how to switch your dog to adult food.
-Many dogs can easily make the transition to Bil-Jac without mixing, but if your dog is especially sensitive, it’s worth taking your time to make the change.
+Meanwhile, some dogs will take to their new food right away.
+For example, many dogs can easily make the transition to Bil-Jac without mixing, but if your dog is especially sensitive, it’s worth taking your time to make the change.

 Picky No More: A Dog Food for the Pickiest Eaters